The itinerary for the next day was devoted to cathedral-hopping.

 The lids on the platters were lifted.
 Earl gagged.

 I mean, I guess I’m aware of them, I’ve heard of them… but I mean I don’t think I’ve ever actually…you know… seen a… a real…

 The gourmandizing royals, down to a man, picked up their steamed cow placenta á la Palaiologos from their platters with their sausagey fingers, and, after their servers drizzled a liberal dollop of… of syrup, on them, each got to work on the things in their own way.
-Some tore off pieces like a string cheese, others gnawed and chewed on it whole like the squid in Oldboy, some of them cradled it like a hot slice of New York pizza, and some, including the basileus himself, slurped it down in one gulp like a large slippery clam casino.
+Some tore off pieces like a string cheese, others gnawed and chewed on it whole like the squid in Oldboy, some of them cradled it like a hot slice of pizza, and some, including the basileus himself, slurped it down in one gulp like a large slippery clam casino.

 Earl probably had something for breakfast that morning, but after that moment his stomach was effectively empty.
 Luckily, neither the staff in Blachernae nor Dolmabahçe noticed him ruining the fine upholstery or the two-hundred year old carpeting in either palace.

 So the Grey Wolves did it, they ah… whatever they were trying to do.

 It was… weird.
 As predicted, the corpulent basileus and royal sons, marching in procession and hoisting the large cannon, suddenly passed out from the slow-acting sedative from the syrup.